ImmutableSoft/ImmutableEcosystem/docs/ImmutableEntity.md

 ### entityTransfer

-Transfer ETH to an entity
+Transfer ETH to an entity.
+ Entity must exist and have bank configured.
+ Payable, requires ETH transfer. msg.sender is the payee

 ```js
 function entityTransfer(uint256 entityIndex) public payable